Sweden Freight And Logistics Market Analysis by Mordor Intelligence

 By End-User Industry: Manufacturing Drives Logistics Demand

 The manufacturing segment accounted for the largest share of around 34.80% in 2024 within the Sweden freight and logistics market.
 Automotive, machinery, and high-tech producers funnel considerable volumes through Gothenburg and intermodal depots, requiring time-defined, multimodal solutions.
-The wholesale and retail trade segment followed at 25.54% in 2024, yet its 4.08% forecast CAGR (2025-2030) signals that online retail’s parcel surges will steadily close the gap.
-Construction, at 8.37% in 2024, leans on bulk transport for cement, steel, and project cargo tied to the green-energy build-out.
-Agriculture, fishing, and forestry jointly held 7.45% in 2024; strong pulp exports via Gothenburg kept flows resilient despite global price swings.
-Mining and energy, although only 1.27% in 2024, underpin dedicated rail and port infrastructure in the North.
+The wholesale and retail trade segment is expected to grow the fastest at 4.08% forecast CAGR (2025-2030), signalling that online retail’s parcel surges will steadily close the gap.
+Construction leans on bulk transport for cement, steel, and project cargo tied to the green-energy build-out.
+Agriculture, fishing, and forestry, strong pulp exports via Gothenburg kept flows resilient despite global price swings.
+Mining and energy underpin dedicated rail and port infrastructure in the North.

 Growth prospects differ across verticals.
 Manufacturing continues to retool for electrified mobility and low-CO₂ metals, spurring demand for inbound battery cells and outbound finished vehicles.
 Wholesale and retail trade is leveraging parcel lockers and same-day services to sharpen customer propositions.
 Construction logistics gains from state funding for electrified highways and port expansions.
 Resource sectors depend on rail reliability; any disruption diverts high-tonnage ore back to road, stressing sustainability goals.
 Broadly, 8 in 10 Nordic consumers now weigh sustainability in purchasing, pressuring shippers across every vertical to decarbonize distribution.